Diana, Princess of Wales and former wife of Britain’s heir to the throne, Prince Charles, was coined by the media as the Rose of England.

 Diana, who was at the time divorced from Charles and engaged to Dodi al Fayed, died in Paris, France, in 1997.

-Loving, caring, vulnerable and beautiful, Diana was groomed to be a modern day goddess, to ultimately be sacrificed, in accordance with ancient pagan practices.
+Diana was ultimately sacrificed, in accordance with ancient pagan practices.
 Handpicked to become Charles’ wife, Diana got married at 19 in a well publicised wedding in 1981.
 The couple had two sons, William and Harry.

-Her ritual death was carefully planned and executed by the Illuminati, who are headed by the world’s royal families, known as the ‘ruling elite’ (see I see Butterflies everywhere and Pagan gods), who are all deeply versed in dark occult rituals.
+Her ritual death was carefully planned and executed by the Illuminati, who are headed by the world’s royal families, known as the ‘ruling elite’, who are all deeply versed in dark occult rituals.

-Diana died in a limousine ‘accident’ inside the Pont d’Alma Tunnel in Paris.
+Diana died in a limousine ‘accident’ inside the Pont d’Alma tunnel in Paris.
 Her vehicle was supposedly chased by paparazzi who caused the world-class chauffeur, Henri Paul, to lose control due to his inebriated state after allegedly consuming alcohol.
+Henri and Dodi, who was also in the vehicle, also died in the crash.
+Diana was a Monarch slave (see Monarch slaves and Pagan gods) .

-The city of Paris was built by the Merovingians, a medieval dynasty which ruled France for numerous generations.
-Before converting to Christianity (see The Great Deception and Shroud of Turin), the Merovingian religion was a mysterious brand of paganism.
+The city of Paris was built by the Merovingians, a dynasty that ruled France for numerous generations; like all cultures, except for the ancient Israelites, the Merovingian dynasty practised paganism (see The Great deception and Shroud of Turin).

 The torch (and the eternal flame) is the symbol of the occult elite and its torch of illumination.